CynthiaMugo/Foundations-final/README.md

 #### A cozy corner for book lovers to explore, share, and recommend fiction reads
 **By Cynthia Mugo** | April 29, 2025
 ## Description
-The **Fiction Addicts Book Club** website is a fun, single-page site designed to bring together lovers of fiction.
+The **Fiction Addicts Book Club** website is a fun site designed to bring together lovers of fiction.
 The main page displays a curated list of fiction books our members are currently reading or have recommended.
 Visitors can explore each title, learn more about it, and even contribute their own suggestions via a recommendation form.

 With additional pages for *Contact Us* and *Add a Book Recommendation*, this site fosters engagement while keeping everything simple and accessible.
 It's fully responsive, ensuring a seamless experience across devices.